AnazThaj/100-days-of-code/r1-log.md

 **Today's Progress**: Today has been an interesting day.
 I coded for little more than an hour.
 Each month since June I've been starting a new challenge.
 This time, from August, I'm starting yet another challenge. #100DaysOfWriting.

 **Thoughts**: "Writing is thinking" -Anonymous

+### R1D61: August 01

+**Today's Progress**: Another beautiful day of coding.
+Practicing arrays and objects.
+I can see that I underestimated the time I need to spend with this topic.

+**Thoughts**: "Life is going to change you no matter what.
+You can either react to it, or participate in it." -Anonymous